jihoahn9303/jihoahn9303/README.md

 - 👯 I’m looking to collaborate on anyone who interested in machine learning
 - 📫 How to reach me: rediate03@gmail.com, jihoahn9303@naver.com
 - ⚡ Hobby : Watch movies in Netfilx, play overwatch/Apex/Valorant, Go to EDM Festival, Running with my family
+- ⚡ Funny things : I dropped my overwatch grand master rank to diamond in just one month (4100 -> 3200) ......